Physical Education Courses

 In this yoga class students will learn beginner-level hatha yoga, which combines breathing techniques (Pranayama), postures (asanas), relaxation, and meditation.
 The main goals will be to learn and understand the benefits of these various aspects of hatha yoga and how they can be incorporated into a lifestyle promoting well-being, as well as application for stress management (handling the effects of stress or preventing its occurrence).
 Weekly classes will consist of partial discussion along with experiential practices and complete hatha yoga classes, which are designed to integrate body, mind, breath, and spirit.
 Offered Term 1.

-PHED 254: BEGINNING VOLLEYBALL Shook
+PHED 254: BEGINNING VOLLEYBALL Lawson

 The student will be taught the basic skills of volleyball, including; serving, passing, attacking, digging, and blocking.
 Students will also learn the basic rules and scoring involved with recreational play.
 Offered Term 1.